Public Crypt4GH API

 If only deciphered blocks are to be processed, the clear_blocks iterator can be used:

-Multiple Crypt4GH Keys Support
+Trying Multiple Keys

 Container Serialization